andreivisan/andreivisan.github.io/_posts/2015-07-31-android-http-server-with-androidasync.md

 Hello!!!
 </b>

+I assume the code above is pretty self explanatory and it doesn't need too much description.
+But what I did was to add a new AsyncHttpServer and handled a GET request to which we respond with the String "Hello!!!".
+Also we made our server to listen on port 8080.
+You can choose any port you want.

 I suggest you create a separate class that handles all the server methods.
 In this case I have added it in the MainActivity.java for convenience purposes.
 In order to stop the server you have to call the following methods: